webcomics/dosage/doc/web/content/comics/SmackJeeves_Spellcross.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>Spellcross takes place in a land of high fantasy, re-imagined through the scope of a classic RPG.
-It's a world where things such as quests, dungeons, and bosses are commonplace, and magic is abundant!
+<th>Description</th><td>In the City of Aria, the last great capital of the world, life revolves around mysterious dungeons and the monsters that crawl from them.
+Adventurers gather from the world over to battle in these dangerous labyrinths, seeking the fame and fortune that comes from exploring them.
 Follow Caldwell the Alchemist as he strives to raise himself up the ranks of adventurers, to gather a party of friends, and to overcome his fears.
 Updates three times a week on Monday, Wednesday, and Friday!</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://spellcross.smackjeeves.com/comics/">http://spellcross.smackjeeves.com/comics/</a></td>